 Learning the psychology of sales can help you understand and reach your customers.

-Sales psychology is a type of process that involves considering the psyche of your target market to sell your products and services.
+Sales psychology is a type of process that involves considering the psyche of your target market to increase your sales.
 Instead of convincing customers they need your product or service, you find a way to market to their current wants and needs.
 Individuals purchase in different ways.
-Some customers buy impulsively and rationalize the purchase later; others use logic and reason over emotion.
+Some customers buy impulsively; others use logic and reason over emotion.

 Sales professionals can tap into a customer’s emotions as a way to close a sale.
 A common mistake in sales pitches is focusing on costs.
 If a sales associate understands the values of their target audience, they can use strategies to show how the product or service aligns with those values.

-In his book Influence, psychologist Robert Cialdini outlined six fundamental principles behind the psychology of sales:
+In his book “Influence: The Psychology of Persuasion,” psychologist Dr. Robert Cialdini outlined six fundamental principles behind the psychology of sales:

 Each of these principles delves into a person’s psychological responses in a sales setting.
 Here is more about each one.